Raising an Incident

 | |||

-Runtime Step | To report an event while viewing or executing a Step in a Task, you can raise a Runtime Step Context Incident. | Tools required to complete a step of a Task are broken. | Runtime Step
+Runtime Step | To report an event while viewing or executing a Step in a Task, you can raise a Runtime Step Context Incident. | Tools required to complete a Step of a Task are broken. | Runtime Step

 | |||